openshift-cs/commons-openstack/README.md

 ## Deployment

-To deploy your changes to http://commons.openshift.org/ you need to have your ssh key set up with the current Openshift app (or be on osdevelopers), and then execute:
+To deploy your changes to https://commons-openstack-commons-openstack.apps.openshift-web.p0s5.p1.openshiftapps.com/ you need to commit and merge your changes in GitHub:

-    bundle exec middleman deploy

-This makes sure that `middleman build` is also executed and **all the current** changes on the folder will be deployed (including uncommitted ones).

 ## Environment variables